jaanga/jaanga.github.io/cookbook-threejs/examples/controls/infinite-landscape/readme.md

 ## Concept

-Using buttons, cursor keys, mouse or a 3D input device, to be able to traverse landscape composed of gridded tiles where each tile represents a unique location with the conditions that only a small array of rows and columns of tiles adjacent to the camera target is visible at any time thus keeping the number of items to be rendered to a reasonable limits - such as no more than a million vertices at any given moment.
+Using buttons, cursor keys, mouse or a 3D input device, to be able to traverse landscape composed of a grid of tiles where each tile represents a unique location with the conditions that only a small array of rows and columns of tiles adjacent to the camera target is visible at any time thus keeping the number of items to be rendered to a reasonable limits - such as no more than a million vertices at any given moment.